-Conceptually, decriminalization has an ambiguous effect on sexually transmitted infections.
-Assuming a net increase in the number of indoor sex transactions, decriminalization could increase the scale and growth rate of a gonorrhea epidemic.
-However if decriminalization shifts transactions indoors to lower STI risk sex workers and/or draws in lower risk sex workers, then decriminalization may reduce an epidemic.
+Conceptually, decriminalization has an ambiguous effect on STI.
+Assuming a net increase in the number of indoor sex transactions, decriminalization could increase the scale and growth rate of a gonorrhoea epidemic.
+However, if decriminalization shifts transactions indoors to lower STI risk sex workers and/or draws in lower risk sex workers, then decriminalization may reduce an epidemic.

 Kremer and Morcom (1998) provide conditions whereby increasing the number of sexually active individuals in a sexual network would paradoxically cause HIV prevalence to decline.
 A decrease in STIs could occur if new entrants into the sex work network are lower risk thus diluting the propagation mechanisms fueling the epidemic.
 It may also cause street transactions to decrease by causing some clients of street prostitutes to shift indoors, thereby decreasing the size of the outdoor market which tends to be riskier.
-The finding that indoor sex work is less risky in terms of public health outcomes is consistent across various countries (see Seib et al. (2009); Seib, Fischer and Najman (2009) for Australia, Jeal and Salisbury (2007) for the UK, Shannon et al. (2014) for Kenya and Canada).
+The finding that indoor sex work is less risky in terms of public health outcomes is consistent across various countries (see Seib et al., 2009 for Australia; Jeal and Salisbury, 2007 for the UK; Shannon et al., 2015 for Kenya and Canada).

 Given decriminalization of indoor prostitution has the potential to exacerbate or ameliorate public health outcomes, we investigate this issue empirically.
-We estimate equation (1) and the dependent variable is log gonorrhea incidence per 100,000 females.
-In Table 2 (columns 9-10), we find that decriminalization decreases gonorrhea incidence 47 percent from 2004-2009.
-From 1999-2003 gonorrhea incidence in the US was 113.4 per 100,000 females compared to 81.4 per 100,000 females in Rhode Island.
-From 2004-2009, the rate in the US stays similar at 108.4 per 100,000 females but Rhode Island declines to 43.1 per 100,000 females.
+We estimate equation (1) and the dependent variable is log gonorrhoea incidence per 100,000 females.
+In Table 2 (columns 9-10), we find that decriminalization decreases gonorrhoea incidence 47% from 2004-09.
+From 1999-2003 gonorrhoea incidence in the U.S. was 113.4 per 100,000 females compared to 81.4 per 100,000 females in Rhode Island.
+From 2004-09, the rate in the U.S. stays similar at 108.4 per 100,000 females but Rhode Island declines to 43.1 per 100,000 females.

 This result, like rape, ranks first in the permutation test giving it a p-value of .04.
 The bottom panel in Figure 1 shows that the Rhode Island estimate ranks first compared to the rest of the placebo estimates indicating this results is statistically significant at the 5% level.
 This is the strongest possible ranking from the permutation test.
-In Figure 2 we show that Rhode Island is not significantly different in gonorrhea incidence from the rest of the United States pre-decriminalization but this changes post-decriminalization.
-In fact, the permutation results for Rhode Island from 2006 to 2011 show that the $\beta$ estimated for Rhode Island is much lower than the $\beta$ 's estimated for the other 50 placebo states.
+In Figure 2, we show that Rhode Island is not significantly different in gonorrhoea incidence from the rest of the U.S. pre-decriminalization but this changes post-decriminalization.
+In fact, the permutation results for Rhode Island from 2006 to 2011 show that the $\beta$ estimated for Rhode Island is much lower than the $\beta$ 's estimated for the other fifty placebo states.

-6.1 Public Health Pathways
+6.1.
+Public health pathways

-In this section we provide evidence about why decriminalization may have decreased gonorrhea incidence.
-Decriminalization likely caused gonorrhea to decrease by diluting the "core group" through the selection of lower risk sex workers into the network (Hethcote and Yorke, 1984; Kremer and Morcom, 1998) and by reducing risky sex among indoor sex workers.
+In this section, we provide evidence about why decriminalization may have decreased gonorrhoea incidence.
+Decriminalization likely caused gonorrhoea to decrease by diluting the "core group" through the selection of lower risk sex workers into the network (Hethcote and Yorke, 1984; Kremer and Morcom, 1998) and by reducing risky sex among indoor sex workers.